 Compliance with the Modern Slavery Act is an ongoing commitment.
 As an organisation we are continuing to develop the way we work to ensure that slavery and human trafficking play no part in our business or supply chain.
-As part of this, we are now using the UK Government's Modern Slavery Assessment Tool to understand what our priorities should be in further strengthening our policies and practices.
+In 2024 we will continue to implement an agreed action plan to further strengthen the management of modern slavery risks in our operations.

-This statement is made pursuant to section 54(1) of the UK Modern Slavery Act 2015 and constitutes Concern's slavery and human trafficking statement for the financial year ending 31 December 2021.
+This statement is made pursuant to section 54(1) of the UK Modern Slavery Act 2015 and constitutes Concern's slavery and human trafficking statement for the financial year ending 31st December 2023.